pchemguy/SQLiteICUex/README.md

 | Cyrillic `ИЙЕЁЬЪ`         | `ийеёьъ`                            | `ийеёьъ`                 |

 Thus ICU `lower()` is not a substitute for `str_casefold()` when the stored value is intended to represent Unicode caseless equivalence.
 Conversely, `str_casefold()` should not be presented as locale-aware lowercasing.
 The test suite treats `str_casefold()` as an `icuex` requirement.
 Tests of the overloaded two-argument `lower()` are compatibility probes for `ext/icu/icu.c`: a missing overload or an unexpected ICU-lowercase result produces an explicit pytest warning, not an `icuex` test failure.

-> [!IMPORTANT]
->
-> **Locale-sensitive casing limitation**
->
-> `str_casefold()` intentionally performs Unicode default, locale-independent full case folding.
-It is not a substitute for locale-sensitive lowercasing or language-specific caseless matching.
->
-> Locale-sensitive casing can map an ASCII capital letter to output containing non-ASCII code points.
-A notable example occurs in Turkish and Azerbaijani: bare ASCII `I` lowercases to dotless `ı` (U+0131), while `İ` lowercases to `i`.
-Default case folding instead maps `I` to ASCII `i` and `İ` to `i` followed by U+0307 COMBINING DOT ABOVE.
->
-> Other contextual mappings also exist; for example, Lithuanian lowercasing can add U+0307 after ASCII `I` or `J` when certain accents follow.
-ICUex does not attempt to enumerate or implement locale-specific casing rules.
-Applications requiring language-specific semantics should use locale-aware ICU casing and locale-tailored collations, such as those exposed separately by `ext/icu/icu.c`. `NFKD_CF_STRIP` and `UTF_CI_AI` are broad search-key facilities and should not be used where Turkish or Azerbaijani letter distinctions must be preserved.

 ### `str_normalize(text, kind)`